yonatanmk/SchwamIt/README.md

 * This is a site based on user-generated content.
 All content is publicly available; visitors can see all content, but not submit items, reviews, or vote on reviews.
 Once a visitor has created an account, they are free to perform these actions.

-* The index page automatically updates to show newly posted content in real time.
+* The index and search pages automatically update to show newly posted content in real time.

+* Users can submit items, along with images that are stored using Amazon S3 Cloud Storage Service.

+* Users can post reviews which are organized by their scores with the highest scoring reviews appearing at the top of the list.

-* Voting on reviews updates the reviews' score in real time, and reviews are reordered based on their score.
+* Voting on reviews updates the reviews' score in real time.

 * Admins can delete unwanted content as well as delete toxic user accounts.